Southwest Airlines cancels hundreds of flights, disrupting some holiday travelers

 "We had dense fog in Chicago that forced us to discontinue operating last night and into this morning," Chris Mainz, a Southwest Airlines spokesman, told CBS News Colorado.

-Southwest on Monday morning canceled 101 flights, or 2% of its daily trips, while 397 flights were delayed, FlightAware data showed.
+Southwest on Monday canceled 109 flights, or 2% of its daily trips, while 633 flights were delayed, FlightAware data showed.
 By comparison, Delta and United Airlines canceled five flights.

 "[Y]ou guys ruined my Christmas two years in a row," one person posted Friday on X.